-As we begin this 86th episode, I once again want to do a brief, and I promise it will be brief, summary of the threads that conspired to weave the tapestry of the Reformation.
-Others might refer to them less as threads that weaved a tapestry as those that frayed in the unraveling of the Church caused by those trouble-makers called the Reformers.
-The reason I feel compelled to do all this summarizing as we launch into the Reformation period in Europe is because of the massive sea-change that’s coming in Church History & the need to understand it wasn’t just some malcontents who woke open day and decided to bail on a healthy church.
+As we begin, I once again want to do a brief, and I promise it will be brief, summary of the threads that conspired to weave the tapestry of the Reformation.
+Others might refer to them less as threads that weaved a tapestry as those that frayed in the unravelling of the Church caused by a pack of trouble-makers.
+The reason I’m compelled to do all this summarizing is because of the massive sea-change coming in our study and the need to understand it wasn’t just some malcontents who woke up one day and decided to bail on a healthy church.
 Things had been bad for a long time and the call for reform had been heard for a couple hundred years.

-The Western European Church of the 14th & 15th C’s experienced a major crisis of authority.
+The Western European Church of the 14th and 15th C’s experienced a major crisis of authority.
 This crisis came from challenges both within and without.
 They combined to plant seeds of doubt in the minds of many about the credibility and legitimacy of Church leaders.
-Let’s review some of the things they’d done, or that happened to the Church, that created the crisis.
+Let’s review some of the things they’d done, and that happened to the Church, to create the crisis.

 In addition to these political shenanigans, the Church was marked by widespread corruption and fraud.
-Simony, the buying & selling of ecclesiastical offices, was common.
-Immorality among monks, priests, bishops & cardinals was at some times and places, not even hidden.
-The Church spent a fortune acquiring thousands of relics for its cathedrals and paying for them with the selling of indulgences, which we’ll talk at length about soon.
+Simony, the buying and selling of ecclesiastical offices, was common.
+Immorality among monks, priests, bishops and cardinals was at some times and places, not even hidden.
+The Church spent a fortune acquiring thousands of relics for its cathedrals and paying for them with the selling of indulgences, which we’ll talk about soon.

-The Inquisition had terrorized whole regions of Europe, especially in Spain & while the Church justified its actions saying it was rooting our dangerous heresy, many people knew the victims of the Inquisition were innocent.
-The Church simply wanted their property & wealth and had used the Inquisition as a means of enriching itself.
+The Inquisition had terrorized whole regions of Europe, especially in Spain and while the Church justified its actions saying it was rooting our dangerous heresy, many knew some victims of the Inquisition were innocent.
+The Church simply wanted their property and wealth and had used the Inquisition as a means of enriching itself.

-As a reaction to the stultifying academic pursuits of Scholasticism, there was a popular movement all across Europe known as Mysticism, in which people simply wanted to “Feel” their faith and sought make contact with the divine through meditation & a more personal link to God than going through the official priesthood.
+As a reaction to the stultifying academic pursuits of Scholasticism, there was a popular movement all across Europe known as Mysticism, in which people simply wanted to “feel” their faith and sought make contact with the divine through meditation and a more personal link to God than going through the official priesthood.

-With the Bible being translated into the common tongue, no longer did people have to relie on a priest telling them what it said.
+With the Bible being translated into the common tongue, no longer did people have to rely on a priest telling them what it said.

 Into this changing world stepped one à Desiderius Erasmus.

-Taking the pulse of the times, Erasmus ridiculed the Catholic church with biting satire and found his works wildly popular.
+Taking the pulse of the times, Erasmus ridiculed the Catholic church with biting satire.
+His works were wildly popular.
 In his most famous, Praise of Folly written in 1509, Erasmus took jabs at the church’s immorality, corruption, and decadence.
-He ridiculed such superstitions as fanatical devotion to relics, stories of bleeding Communion bread, & the cult of the saints.
-In another work, he depicted Saint Peter railing against Pope Julius II for his luxurious & opulent lifestyle & military conquests.
+He ridiculed such superstitions as fanatical devotion to relics, stories of bleeding Communion bread, and the cult of the saints.
+In another work, he depicted Saint Peter railing against Pope Julius II for his luxurious and opulent lifestyle and military conquests.

-But it was in 1516 that Erasmus published his most important & influential work—his Greek edition of the NT.
+But it was in 1516 that Erasmus published his most important and influential work—a Greek edition of the NT.
 He examined and compared the available NT manuscripts and citations from the Church Fathers.
 The result was an accurate NT Greek text that became the NT of the Reformation.

-One old epigram regarding the Reformation states, “Erasmus laid the egg that Luther hatched.”
+One epigram regarding the Reformation states, “Erasmus laid the egg that Luther hatched.”

 Born in Rotterdam and orphaned by the plague, Erasmus was sent from the school of St. Lebuin’s—which taught classical learning and the humanities—to a school run by the Brethren of the Common Life.
 There he learned an emphasis on a personal relationship with God but detested the strict rules of monastic life and intolerant theologians.
 They intended to teach humility, he later recalled, by breaking the students’ spirits.

-Being poor with no prospects, he and his brother entered monasteries; Erasmus joined the Augustinians.
+Being poor with no prospects, Erasmus joined the Augustinians.
 He wanted to travel, gain some academic elbow room, and leave behind the, as he called them, “barbarians” who discouraged him from classical studies.
 As soon as he was ordained a priest in 1492, he became secretary to the bishop of Cambrai, who sent him to Paris to study theology.